enricopolanski/functional-programming/README.md

 Other than understanding what functional programming _is_, it is also essential to understand what is it's goal.

-Functional programming's goal is to **dominate a system's complexit**y through the use of formal _models_, and to give careful attention to **code's properties** and refactoring ease.
+Functional programming's goal is to **tabe a system's complexity** through the use of formal _models_, and to give careful attention to **code's properties** and refactoring ease.

 > Functional programming will help teach people the mathematics behind program construction:
 >